arthurfiorette/place/posts/the-cost-of-return-await.md

   ESLint rule.
 </h2>

-A major paradigm of large-scale application development is to prefer a high-level language. which speeds up development stages and is slower in runtime or at a medium to lower level language that is faster at runtime but slower to develop.
+A major paradigm of large-scale application development is choosing to code in high-level languages.
+They speed up development stages but with a tradeoff to be slower at runtime.

-With that in mind, many managers and developers prefer the first option, a high-level language with some runtime disadvantages.
-Which, in our case, is `Javascript`.
+Which, in our case, `Javascript` was chosen.

-You might be thinking: _"If I really need performance, I shouldn't be using Javascript"_.
+You might be thinking: _"If I really need performance, I should be coding in Rust"_, for example.
 But, that's not how it literally works.
 NodeJs can be pretty _fastish_ for almost everything.
 The [Techempower](https://www.techempower.com/benchmarks/) benchmark shows that he can handle very good results.

-If you could only improve one percent of your code, with a web server that can only handle ~8k concurrent requests, that would be 80 more requests than you could have been delivering.
+If you could only improve one percent of your code, for example a web api that only handles around 8K concurrent requests per second, that would be 80 more requests than you could've been delivering.

-And that brings us to a simple thing that can improve your code:
+And that brings us to the _today's percent_:

-## Awaiting before returning.
+## Awaiting promises before returning.

-A very common pattern in **Asynchronous Javascript Programming** is to create a function that expects and wraps many other async function calls:
+A very common pattern in **Asynchronous Javascript Programming** is to code functions that waits and wraps many other async function calls:

 ```js
 async function example() {